Which room would we have our Civil Wedding Ceremony in?

 Can we have fireworks?

-Fireworks are permitted and must be fired by 10pm.
-We ask that you use one of our 4 recommended suppliers for any firework displays.
+Fireworks are permitted on Fridays and Saturdays only and must be fired by 10pm.
+We ask that you use our recommended supplier for any firework displays.

 Can we launch Chinese lanterns?